Guiana dolphin: Behaviour

+This species generally forms small groups averaging about 2-6 individuals, but does occasionally form larger aggregations of up to several hundred animals.
+They are quite active and may jump clear of the water (a behaviour known as breaching), somersault, spy-hop or tail-splash.
+They are unlikely, however, to approach boats.
+Guiana dolphins feed mainly on a wide variety of bony fish and occasionally on shrimps, cephalopods, and crabs.
+Studies of growth layers suggest the species can live more than 40 years.

 More than 60 species of demersal and pelagic schooling fish have been reported as prey.
 Small fish of 8 in (20 cm) or less are preferred.
 Foraging may be carried out individually or in groups.
 Different dolphin communities may adopt their own foraging strategies based on local circumstances.
 One of the best studied groups herds fish onto beaches and half strands themselves for a few seconds while grabbing their prey.